stefanwinkel/katacoda-scenarios/docker_defense_401/step4.md

 ### Cleanup

 This is the end of this demo.
-You can now stop/remove all containers by running:
+You can now stop/remove all created containers by running:
 `/usr/local/bin/scripts/kill_dockers.sh`{{execute}}